ePages-de/epages-devportal/_posts/2021/2021-01-21-why-i-love-working-as-an-applicaton-management-engineer-at-epages.md

 authors: ["Aroso", "Christian Kö."]
 about_authors: ["amahaiuddin", "ckoehler"]
 ---
+On our dev blog, we introduced you already to different job positions, sushc as xxx.
+On of the departments we haven’t explained closer yet, is our Application Management.
+In order, to get a deeper insight into this department, I talked to our Application Management Engineer Christian.

 ## What is your job position at ePages?
 And can you tell us what Application Management is about?